Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 #### Interactive Login Nodes

 When you are given an account on an HPC cluster you will get some login credentials.
-For example on Iridis, the University of Southampton's HPC cluster, these are your University username and password.
 Using these credentials you can remotely log-on to of the interactive login nodes from your local PC over the internet.
 There may be several login nodes, to make sure that all the users are not trying to access one single machine at the same time.

 Once you have logged onto the login node you can now run HPC workloads, or jobs, on the HPC cluster. **BUT you typically do not directly access the CPU/GPU cores that do the hard work**.
 Supercomputers tend to operate in batch mode, where you submit your workload to a resource manager which places it in a queue (resource management and job submission will be discussed in more detail later).
 The login node is where you prepare and submit your HPC jobs to the queue to be scheduled to run.